-Founded by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,
+Founded in 1945 by Mr. Ed Wackerhagen and Mr. Bob Kraus of Racine, Wisconsin,

 Sheridan Products Inc. were manufacturers of the finest air rifles made in the USA

 The Model A "Super-Grade" was the first pneumatic rifle introduced by Sheridan.
 It was followed by the Mode B "Sporter".

 Both of these rifles were designed to fire .20 caliber (5mm) cylindrical pellets known as Bantam 5's ammunition.

 Due to the high price of the "Super-Grade" and "Sporter" models, sales were slow.